Tachycardia (Peri-Arrest)

 • Re-attempt synchronised DC shock

-First attempt pharmacological treatment.
 Management depends on the likely rhythm.
-Approach systemically according to QRS width and rhythm regularity.
+Approach systemically according to QRS duration and rhythm regularity.

 • 1st line: vagal manoeuvres